codeesura/Anti-phishing-extension/README.md

 ### From Google Web Store

-1. You can download and install the Extension from the Google Web Store [Not yet](Link).
+1. You can download and install the Extension from the Google Web Store [Anti Phishing](https://chrome.google.com/webstore/detail/anti-phishing/npipcajipdkafdkellochifbfmppdalo).

 ### Manually